Binge Drinking: Risks, Signs, and Next Steps

 • One 5-ounce glass of wine

-• One 1.50-ounce shot of distilled liquor (can be in a mixed drink)
+• One 1.5-ounce shot of distilled liquor (including in many mixed drinks)

 Binge Drinking vs. Alcoholism

-Despite how problematic binge drinking can be, most of the people who do binge drink do not have severe alcohol use disorder.
+Despite how harmful binge drinking can be, most people who binge drink do not meet criteria for severe alcohol use disorder.
+This is an important distinction because it changes what kind of support may be most helpful.

 Who Binge Drinks?